Osteoporosis - overview

 Other risk factors include:

-Pain almost anywhere in the spine can be caused by fractures of the bones of the spine.
+Fractures of the bones of the spine can cause pain almost anywhere in the spine.
 These are called compression fractures.
 They often occur without an injury.
 The pain occurs suddenly or slowly over time.

 Treatment for osteoporosis may involve: